cusp-london/cusp-london.github.io/index.md

 The Centre for Urban Science and Progress London (CUSP London) is an interdisciplinary research and education centre bringing together expertise from across King's College London and the University of Warwick in the area of Urban Informatics, applying quantitative and computational approaches to understanding and improving cities, with extensive collaboration with public sector city authorities and other external bodies to ensure strong social impact.<br>

+**Professor Nick Holliman joins CUSP London as the Director**<br>

+In January, Nick Holliman joined the Department of Informatics as Professor of Computer Science and Director of CUSP-London.
+Nick brings academic and industrial experience in the research and application of Data Science and AI and will provide strategic leadership for CUSP's impactful links within the university and its external collaborators.

 ***CUSP London Urban Lab partnership wins Royal Geographical Society award for Excellence in Local Government***

 ![group lighter1]({% link images/group lighter1.jpg %})